ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtos.md

 ### Testing

-The Mbed OS provides a set of conformance tests for rtos configurations.
-You can use these tests to validate the correctness of your rtos porting.
-To run the rtos tests, use the following command:
+Mbed OS provides a set of conformance tests for RTOS configurations.
+You can use these tests to validate the correctness of your RTOS porting.
+To run the RTOS tests, use the following command:

 ```
 mbed test -t <toolchain> -m <target> -n "tests-mbedmicro-rtos-mbed*"